-Each year, more than 200,000 people converge on Sydney’s Oxford Street glitter strip for the Gay & Lesbian Mardi Gras Parade and Party – one of the biggest Pride Parades in the world.
+Each year, around 300,000 people converge on Sydney’s Oxford Street glitter strip for the Gay & Lesbian Mardi Gras Parade and Party – one of the biggest Pride Parades in the world.

-From its origins as a 1978 political protest that resulted in the violent arrest of 53 people, the parade is now a well-oiled spectacle that shuts down the “gaybourhood” on the eastern fringe of Sydney’s CBD.
+From its origins as political protest in 1978 that led to the violent arrest of 53 people, the parade is now a well-oiled spectacle that shuts down the “gaybourhood” on the eastern fringe of Sydney’s CBD.

-More than 200 floats, up to 12,000 participants and hundreds of thousands on the sidelines make this one of the most colourful nights on the Sydney calendar.
+Around 200 floats, up to 12,500 participants and hundreds of thousands on the sidelines make this one of the most colourful nights on Sydney’s gay and lesbian calendar.

 Pre-show celebrations usually start at 7.15 pm with the parade often getting under way around 7.45 pm.
 But with many roads around the parade route closing at 5pm, it’s best to get there as early as you can.